 Valley of Fire Visitor Center sits at the intersection of the Valley of Fire Highway and Mouse’s Tank Road.

 Learning about the local environment, checking out some exhibits as well as getting some tips from the park ranger are some of the best things to do in Valley of Fire, if you are visiting for the first time.
 It’s also the last place where you can fill up your water bottle before continuing your journey through the park.

 Valley of Fire Visitor Center is open from 9 a.m. to 4 p.m.

 3. Enjoy the scenic view in the Beehives

-The Beehives are a group of quirky sandstone formations at the very first stop of the Valley of Fire State Park after the west entrance.
+The Beehives are a group of quirky sandstone formations at the very first stop of the state park after the west entrance.
 They were created as water and wind eroded the red sandstone, giving it the unique shapes you see today.
-Hiking is one of the best things to do in Valley of Fire State Park, and Beehives offer a good taste of this activity without getting you tired.
+Hiking is one of the best things to do in Valley of Fire, and Beehives offer a good taste of this activity without getting you tired.

 You can also climb on top of one of these domes to get a good overview of the area.

 One of the first points of interest in the Valley of Fire is Atlatl Rock, a giant boulder that has metal stairs leading up to a display of petroglyphs.

 The entire Valley of Fire has thousands of petroglyphs that were left there by the Anasazi Pueblo farmers.
 Some Valley of Fire petroglyphs are more than 3,000 years old, so this place is definitely worth a stop.